 - CIBIL Report charges – CIBIL charges a modest fee since banks review the credit score while evaluating loan applicants.

-- Secure fees – This charge on loan against property is the charge levied by the lender to enhance security for your account, transactions, and sensitive information or data in whatever way they feel necessary, which can be avoided if you use online loan administration, which most loan providers now provide.
+- Secure fees—The lender levies this charge on loan against property to enhance security for your account, transactions, and sensitive information or data in whatever way they feel necessary.
+This charge can be avoided using online loan administration, which most loan providers now provide.

 - Statement fees – The cost of printing and mailing interest and principal statements, as well as loan statements that assist you in tracking your loan, are referred to as statement charges on a mortgage loan.

-- Loan rescheduling fees – Loan rescheduling is the process of extending or adding time to your current loan term.
+- Loan rescheduling fees – Loan rescheduling extends or adds time to your current loan term.
 It causes a modification in your monthly instalment sum, allowing you to pay less each month.
 However, doing so imposes this rescheduling fee charged by the lender.

 - EMI bounce charges – If you pay your EMIs by cheque and the cheque fails to owe insufficient funds, you will get charged an EMI bounce charge.
 However, as a borrower, if the same thing happens during your LAP EMI payment, your lender may charge you a bouncing fee.